acikgozb/local-ci/.pipeline/README.md

 The `agent` directive instructs the controller about where the individual step should run.
 If this directive is used at the beginning of the pipeline, it means that the specified agent will be responsible for executing all of the steps.

-The value `default` is used because the agent is configured to run only if there is a matching label expression on the pipeline declaration.
+The value `default` is used because that is the agent's label and the agent is configured to run only if there is a matching label expression on the pipeline declaration.

 ## <a id='options' /> `options`